MrBra1nwash/image-uploader/README.md

 ## General comments:

 - I didn't use `useCallback`, `useMemo`, `memo`, because it doesn't make sense for this small app.
 All these performance optimizations costs you something (complexity, extra lines of code etc) and I don't use them when they are not needed.
+We can discuss in details on the call every case if needed.

 ## What else can be improved: